Varaždin: History

+12th-13th centuries

 The first written reference to Varaždin, whose historical name is Garestin, was on 20 August 1181, when King Béla III mentioned the nearby thermal springs (Varaždinske Toplice) in a legal document.

 Varaždin was declared a free royal borough in 1209 by the Hungarian King Andrew II.
 The town became the economic and military centre of northern Croatia.
 Due to Ottoman raids, the town was structured defensively around the old fortress, and acquired the shape of a typical medieval Wasserburg.
 In the early 13th century, the Knights Hospitaller (Ivanovci) came to Varaždin, where they built the church and a monastery.
+Mid 13th century, the church of St. John belonging to the Hospitallers was taken over by Franciscans, who extended it over several centuries, eventually replacing the medieval structures with early baroque.

+14th-15th centuries

 At the end of the 14th century, Varaždin fortress passed to the hands of the Counts of Celje.
-Over the following centuries Varaždin had several owners, the most influential being Beatrice Frankopan, wife of Margrave Georg of Brandenburg-Ansbach, who built the town hall; the last was Baron Ivan Ungnad, who reinforced the existing fortification.
+Over the following centuries Varaždin had several owners, the most influential being Beatrice Frankopan (1480–1510), wife of Margrave Georg of Brandenburg-Ansbach, who built the town hall; her successor was Baron Ivan Ungnad (1493–1564), who reinforced the existing fortification.
 At the end of the 16th century Count Thomas Erdődy became its owner, assuming the hereditary position of Varaždin prefects (župan), and the fortress remained in the ownership of the Erdődy family until 1925.

+16th-17th centuries

+The town was the seat of Slavonnian Military Border in late 16th century.